 2. Shea Butter

 A natural moisturizer and healing ingredient, organic raw shea butter can also help heal your dog’s paw pads.
 Shea butter is famed for its soothing properties, but finding real, organic, unprocessed shea butter might prove to be a challenge.
-As with the coconut oil, rub a small amount on your dog’s paw pads to help relieve dryness.
+As with coconut oil, rub a small amount on your dog’s paw pads to help relieve dryness.
 It’s also safe if your dog decides to have a taste, but the raw state of the shea butter might cause indigestion.

 4. Vitamin E & Vitamin E Oil